-For example, if you decide that enabling binary logging is a best practice for a production server (as Oracle recommends), then this best practice is violated if log\bin is OFF.
-Consequently, the expression for the "Binary Logging Not Enabled" rule is "%log\bin% == OFF".
+For example, if enabling binary logging is a best practice for a production server (as Oracle recommends), then this best practice is violated if $log_bin$ is OFF.
+Consequently, the expression for the "Binary Logging Not Enabled" advisor is "%log\bin% == OFF".
 If this evaluates to 1, an event is raised because the best practice is not being followed.